 The exposition was held in the Pavillon Carré de Baudouin at the corner of Rue de Ménilmontant and Rue des Pyrénées in the (not very affluent) 20th arrondissement of Paris.
 As with all expositions at this venue, there was no admission charge, in order to “make culture accessible to the largest possible public.”
 The front façade of the pavilion faces onto a small park.

-Since no Vélib’ bikes were available (more about that problem some other time) I decided to take the number 96 bus back into town.
+Since no Vélib’ bikes were available (more about that problem in my post Vélib’ 2018), I decided to take the number 96 bus back into town.
 More and more people gathered at the magic bus stop (magic because I was still under the influence of the Willy Ronis exhibition) but no buses came.
 Eventually one of the young women consulted an app on her smart phone and informed us that no buses would be coming because the bus drivers on this line were on strike.

 So I started walking downhill and soon came upon a small bistro which was called exactly that, The Small Bistro (Le P’tit Bistro), where I had lunch at one of the outdoor tables.
 Their plat du jour (today’s special) was a tasty lamb skewer, which I ate while watching all the people walking by who might otherwise have taken the bus.